Algath/SS2-UniStay/USER_GUIDE.md

 ## 4. Viewing Property Details

-- Swipe through high-resolution photos.
+- Tap any property card to open its details.
-- Read the full description, amenities list, and house rules.
+- Swipe through photos and read the full description.
 - Compare the host’s asking price against our predicted market rate.
+- View the property on the map.
+- Consult public transport options to reach your university.
-- Check the availability calendar.
+- Check availability, ratings, and past guest reviews.
-- Tap **Book This Period** to start a reservation request.

 ---